Sometimes the only way to learn how to overcome fear is to embrace the fear and then face it head on.

 We close down to opportunities, procrastinate, get defensive and become isolated.

-Rather than moving forward and facing and conquering fears, we hold ourselves back at work and don’t intentionally go after what we want.
+Rather than moving forward and learning how to overcome fear, we hold ourselves back and don’t intentionally go after what we want.

 More worryingly, if these fears go unchecked, we can start to accept them as truth.